Sui by Example

 /// Only owner of the `GovernmentCapability` can perform this action.

-public entry fun issue_title_deed(
+public fun issue_title_deed(

 _: &GovernmentCapability,

-for: address,
+`for`: address,

 ctx: &mut TxContext